 It is 9.30pm and cuckoos somewhere across the water make their presence felt.
 Bless ’em.
 Their calls echo across the loch, once the strong winds have died down to be replaced by frost.
 The ear plugs from the sleeper train help, but do not eradicate the sound completely.
 But the cuckoos stop making their calls and the valley has only the sound of the returning wind as a backdrop.

 It is also still light, like an extended dusk, so the blackout eye covers from the train come into their own.
 Knackeredness is taking over.
 Drifting off, thoughts pop into my mind about what weight are the eye covers and the ear plugs?
 They could have tipped the pack weight over nine kilos.
 What about the Karrimor poles?
 Will team they make it?
 Will the zinc oxide tape hold the broken pole together if the rain sets in?

 Thoughts of the gorgeous view across the loch enter the head room to caress the sensors that say go to sleep.
 Last night in Euston.
 Tonight in the wilderness.
 Canadian couple, ABCD?
 They will all be fine.
 There comes a point when you realise there is nothing that you can do about it anyway.
 You are miles and miles from civilisation with no phone signal.

 Night, night, all.

-Cuckoo!
-Cuckoo!
-Cuckoo!
-The bastards return for most of the night.
+The bastards carry on for the rest of the night.